department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/research/2024-03 Single Accredited Testing/research-report.md

 - Based on our prior research, we understood VSO Representatives to work in two modes:
   - A VSO Representative is often working with an individual and therefore seek out that person’s request, or
   - Someone within the VSO whose responsibility it is to field incoming POA requests will access the system regularly to scan through all the new requests and make a decision on them
 - References were made in prior research to a dedicated VSO Representative whose role within the organization was to monitor incoming requests at a regional or national level, taking bulk-actions.
-During this study, we were able to determine that large VSOs who participated in this study do not use a bulk-accept workflow, with [VSO Representatives saying that bulk work was prone to errors that would negatively affect the outcomes for the Veteran](#task-6-bulk-select-and-approve-poa-requests).
+During this study, we were able to determine that large VSOs who participated in this study **do not use a bulk-accept workflow**, with [VSO Representatives saying that bulk work was prone to errors that would negatively affect the outcomes for the Veteran](#task-6-bulk-select-and-approve-poa-requests).

 ### Key Finding 4
 **Singly accredited VSO Representatives do not associate accreditation (or OGC) with their daily work.**